 I met Robert on a rainy day in Nickelsville, a tent community near downtown Seattle.
 Actually, I was introduced to Robert by someone who suggested his gardening skills would make a good story.

 “It’s hard being homeless”, Robert says while he explains to me that Nickelsville is a “step up” from the streets.
-Robert says that when you’re homeless people look down on you and they think everyone is a alcoholic or drug addict, when the truth is some people just had a bad break in life.
+Robert says that when you’re homeless people look down on you and they think everyone is an alcoholic or drug addict when the truth is some people just had a bad break in life.

 One of the many things homeless services can learn from tent communities is that kicking people out during the day is not a solution to ending homelessness.
 I wrote a little about that here: Homeless Services: We Can Do Better.

 Robert loves flowers.
 In the short time, he has called Nickelsville home he has transformed the ground by his tent into a flourishing garden.
 Completely unplanned, Robert takes me on a short tour of his garden, which ends with a small tree he is trying to save.
 Robert says the tree represents Nickelsville trying to grow straight up.

 I hope you enjoy meeting Robert as much as I did.